You can download Wage Inspectorate Victoria's complaints and feedback policy as a PDF here or read the full text below.

 We welcome feedback and value your comments on the service you receive.
 While we make every effort to deliver the highest value services to the public, we recognise that there may be occasions when people are not fully satisfied with the service they have received.

-- what members of the public can expect if you contact us to provide feedback or make a complaint
+- sets out what you can expect if you contact us to make a complaint or provide feedback

 Guiding principles

-This policy is based on seven principles.
+This policy is based on 7 principles.

 1. Commitment

 We are committed to resolving complaints and have a culture that recognises an individual’s right to complain.
-We value complaints and feedback, and recognise them as being part of our business of serving the community and improving service delivery.
+We value complaints and feedback and recognise them as being part of our business of serving the community and improving service delivery.

 2. Accessibility